 "It was time to get out of the water and actually help sharks in a real, meaningful way."

 "It was time to get out of the water and actually help sharks in a real, meaningful way."
 And, anyone who understands the current situation sharks are in know there is a lot of work to be done.
-Their numbers are plummeting, and due to difficulties patrolling and tracking fishing in international waters, there are little signs of the decline slowing.
+Their numbers are plummeting, and due to difficulties patrolling and tracking fishing in international waters, there are little signs of the population decline slowing.

 Stefanie and her team work full-time with her non-profit Shark Allies, an organization that is working hard to improve the public perception of sharks and ultimately ban the Florida shark fin trade.
-Currently, Stefanie splits her time between her home in California and working in Florida, her base of operations and one of the last strongholds for the trade of shark fins in the United States.
+Currently, Stefanie splits her time between her home in California and working in Florida, her base of operations, and one of the last strongholds for the trade of shark fins in the United States.

 End Shark Finning

 Shark finning, a purely barbaric process, is the act of cutting the fins off of sharks while they are still alive.
 Since the rest of the shark is much less valued than the fins, the living shark is then thrown overboard so that it sinks to the bottom and dies a truly miserable death either by drowning, being eaten alive by other predators, or most likely both.
-Without the body of the shark, fishing boats have more room and less weight, and thus can then stay out longer, allowing themselves to oftentimes pull in hundreds of thousands of fins on one haul.
+Without the body of the shark, fishing boats have more room and are carrying less weight, and thus can then stay out longer, allowing themselves to oftentimes pull in hundreds of thousands of fins on one haul.
 As Stefanie points out, it's rare for fishing vessels to make their entire income off of shark fins alone, but fishing is a difficult profession, and the temptation to supplement income with shark fins is not easy to ignore.

 Due to the difficulties of tracking international fishing boats, and the virtual impossibility of analyzing unreported and illegal fishing, it is incredibly difficult to determine exactly how many sharks are killed per year, and even to know how many are left, but it is predicted that shark finning claims anywhere between 25 million and 268 million sharks annually.
 While some of the larger numbers are based on extrapolation, Stefanie believes that even the lower numbers are wholly unsustainable, and unfortunately, the shark fin trade is showing no signs of slowing down.